tdworowy/kindle_highlights/md/The_Stormlight_Archive_Books_1-4_(Sanderson_Brandon).md

       “I hate them,” Sebarial said.
 “But I try to hate everyone.
 That way, I don’t risk leaving out anyone who is particularly deserving.
 Anyway, here we are.
 Don’t expect me to help you out of the carriage.”

+      “You loathe their excess,” she said, “and you are close to applying that emotion to them as well.
+They live the lives they have known, the lives that society has taught them are proper.
+You won’t change them with contempt.
+You aren’t Wit; it isn’t your job to scorn them.
+Your job is to enfold them, encourage them.
+Lead them, Dalinar.”

+      “‘As I fear not a child with a weapon he cannot lift, I will never fear the mind of a man who does not think.’”

+      “What you did tonight was clever,” Wit said.
+“You turned an attack into a promise.
+The wisest of men know that to render an insult powerless, you often need only to embrace it.”

+      Jasnah had once defined a fool as a person who ignored information because it disagreed with desired results.

+      “Mmmmmm . . .”
+Pattern said, content.
+“Humans can see the world as it is not.
+It is why your lies can be so strong.
+You are able to not admit that they are lies.”